COVID-19 FAQs as of June 21, 2021

 At the moment supply of the vaccine may seem to be constrained, but it will ramp up quickly.
-We don’t usually have a huge supply at this point in the year anyway.
+We do not usually have a huge supply at this point in the year anyway.
 The demand is going to be higher this year, but the government has ordered many more vaccination kits than is typically the case.
-It just will take time for the shots to get to every pharmacy, medical office, etc.
+It will just take time for the shots to get to every pharmacy, medical office, etc.

-I would strongly encourage you to follow the indoor gathering limits of 10, taking into account the type of space in which the meetings are held. .
-A group of 10 individuals meeting in a huge gym is very different from the same number of people congregating in a small meeting room.
+I would strongly encourage you to follow the indoor gathering limits of ten, taking into account the type of space in which the meetings are held.
+A group of ten individuals meeting in a huge gym is very different from the same number of people congregating in a small meeting room.
 I would encourage you to eliminate in person meetings or at least minimize the number of people meeting to reduce the risk as much as possible.

-While it is possible to contract the infection through surface contact it doesn’t seem to be a specifically important form of spread.
-Droplet spread and airborne transmission is more prevalent and risky.
+While it is possible to contract the infection through surface contact it doesn’t seem to be an especially important form of spread.
+Droplet spread and airborne transmission are more prevalent and risky.
 That’s not to say you should stop cleaning surfaces, but it doesn’t need to be the main focus.
 Masking and distancing are more effective in preventing the spread of the virus than avoiding potentially contaminated surfaces.

 We are still not completely sure about the role airborne transmission plays with this virus.
-It’s clear that relatively large droplets emitted by breathing, speaking and sneezing are the main way this virus is transmitted.
-How important small droplets are for transmission via air currents is unclear, but they don’t appear to be unimportant.
+It’s clear that relatively large droplets emitted by breathing, speaking and sneezing are the main way this virus is transmitted, and these droplets travel over limited distances.
+How important small droplets are for transmission via air currents is unclear, but they do not appear to be unimportant.
 However, we do think that small droplets are not as infectious as large droplets.

-In practical terms the more time you spend in an enclosed space, for example in an office, the risk of contracting COVID-19 by airborne spread increases.
+In practical terms the more time you spend in an enclosed space, for example in an office, the more the risk increases of contracting COVID-19 by airborne spread.
 As we begin working more inside during the winter months, the issue of indoor airborne spread will likely increase in importance.

 There are plenty of fun alternatives to trick-or-treating!
 Consider encouraging kids to dress up and participate in virtual activities and parties.
 You may want to organize a candy hunt with people living in your household.
 Or you may want to have a scary Halloween night and watch movies and trade frightening stories.
 There is no reason why Halloween cannot be enjoyable.